A Comprehensive Guide to Pest Inspections

 Agriculture

-Pest control plays a vital role in protecting the food supply and public health.
+Pest inspection plays a vital role in protecting the food supply and public health.
 The U.S. Environmental Protection Agency (EPA), U.S. Department of Health & Human Services, and the U.S. Department of Agriculture have prepared a list to identify pests of significant public health importance.
+Perform agriculture inspection to help identify and monitor the presence of harmful diseases, chemical residues, and pest infestations in produce to control it immediately.

 Real Estate

-Real estate properties are prone to pest infestation, including cockroaches, termites, and rodents, that could affect the overall structural integrity of the property.
+Real estate properties are prone to pest infestations, including cockroaches, termites, and rodents, that could affect the overall structural integrity of the property.
 Pest control services can help ease the pain of property owners by exterminating these unwanted pests to avoid severe property damage.

 Home inspections could help assess the physical condition of a property or building.
-It can identify any actual or potential structural issues and damage caused by pest infestation.
+It can identify any actual or potential structural issues and damage caused by pest infestations.
 Performing home inspections would help property owners foresee areas that need urgent repairs.

 Hospitality

-Pest Control Safety
+Browse Pest Control Inspection checklists

 • Wear appropriate Personal Protective Equipment (PPE)